 Portrait

 Mr. McLane joined Alcoa in 2000 as Director of Investor Relations, following Alcoa’s acquisition of Reynolds Metals Company.
 Two years later, he was appointed Vice President and Corporate Controller, which also had responsibility for Alcoa Business Support Services.
 He also had accountability for Alcoa’s transactional service functions, including procurement, financial shared services, environment, health and safety services, and corporate aircraft operations.
 Prior to joining Alcoa, Mr. McLane worked for Reynolds Metals for 27 years serving in a series of financial assignments, including Division Controller, Director of Finance and Administration for Reynolds’ Global Can business unit, Assistant Controller and Assistant Treasurer.

+Mr. McLane currently serves on the board of Motion & Control Enterprises (MCE), a private company owned by Frontenac Company, a private equity firm specializing in strategic and operational management.
 Mr. McLane has served on the board of directors of the Alcoa Foundation, Alcoa World Alumina, and the National Board of Directors for the Girl Scouts of the USA.
 Previously, he was a member of the Conference Board’s Council of Financial Executives Institute and a member of the CFO Board Academy, as well as a member of the board of Sapa AB.
-Mr. McLane earned both a bachelor’s and a master’s degree in accounting from Virginia Commonwealth University.
-He also attended the Executive Program at the University of Virginia’s Darden School of Business and the Wharton School of Business at the University of Pennsylvania.
+Mr. McLane earned both a bachelor’s and a master’s degree in Accounting from Virginia Commonwealth University.
+He also attended the Executive Programs at the University of Virginia’s Darden School of Business and the Wharton School of Business at the University of Pennsylvania.

 Portrait

-Ms. Pritchett received her Bachelor of Science in Chemical Engineering from Penn State University and an MBA from Goizueta Business School at Emory University.
-She also has leadership training from the Harvard Business School Leadership Program and Women in Governance Program at UCLA.
+Ms. Pritchett holds a B.S.in Chemical Engineering from Penn State University and an MBA from Emory University's Goizueta Business School.
+She has completed executive programs at Harvard Business School and UCLA's Women in Governance program.

+Portrait